+All written communication between students and college staff will be conducted via official OTC platforms only i.e. notices on College fora or official OTC email accounts.
 Users must at all times use social media sites in a responsible manner, having due regard to the rights and reputation of the College and of others.
 In particular, you are required to comply with the following rules:

-- Do not post material that should reasonably be deemed threatening, harassing, illegal, obscene, defamatory or slanderous towards any individual or entity. - Do not post information which is confidential and/or proprietary to the College.
-Users should not post confidential or proprietary information about the OTC, its students, employees or alumni (see OTC's Data Protection Guidelines and Data Handling Guidelines).
+- Do not post material that should reasonably be deemed threatening, harassing, illegal, obscene, defamatory or slanderous towards any individual or entity; whether the person is a group member or not. - Do not post information which is confidential and/or proprietary to the College.
+This includes the sharing of any emails sent from the College to the student.
+Users should not post confidential or proprietary information about the OTC, its students, employees or alumni (see OTC's Data

+Protection Guidelines and Data Handling Guidelines).
 Care should be taken to use good ethical judgment and to ensure that all College privacy and confidentiality policies are adhered to.
 Users who share confidential information do so at the risk of disciplinary action.

-- In order to avoid and minimise the need for updating, social media platforms are not to be used to post detailed policy and procedural information, e.g. programme admission criteria.
-For such information users should be directed to the official OTC website, electronic resource or publication. - Do not use pseudonyms or seek to impersonate any other person. - Do not infringe copyright and/or intellectual property. - When posting, be mindful of the copyright and intellectual property rights including inventions, literary (any originally created written work of any nature) and artistic works (images, videos, audio), and symbols, names, images, and designs of others and of the College. - For example, photographs posted on social media sites can be easily copied by visitors.
+- students should not post any photos, details or information about their placement organisation - In order to avoid and minimise the need for updating, social media platforms are not to be used to post detailed policy and procedural information, e.g., programme admission criteria.
+For such information users should be directed to the official OTC website, electronic resource or publication. - Do not use pseudonyms or seek to impersonate any other person. - Do not infringe copyright and/or intellectual property. - When posting, be mindful of the copyright and intellectual property rights including inventions, literary (any originally created written work of any nature) and artistic works (images, videos, audio), and symbols, names, images, and designs - of others and of the College. - For example, photographs posted on social media sites can be easily copied by visitors.
 OTC corporate affairs office has a policy of securing written consent from all students, alumni and other subjects (where appropriate) limited to reporting College business and the promotion of the College online and offline.
 Please note this consent does not extend to any purposes outside this remit. - The Open Training College Trademarks including name and/or logos are not to be used for endorsements.
 Do not use the OTC name, logo or any other College images or iconography on personal social media sites.
 Do not use OTC's name to promote a product, cause, petition, political party or candidate. - Do not promote or advertise a commercial product or solicit business or membership or financial or other support in any business, group or organization except those which are officially approved by OTC. - Respect College time and property.
 College computers and time on the job are reserved for College - related business as approved by line managers/supervisors and in accordance with College policy.